KDE/documentation-develop-kde-org/source/components/menubar.rst

 -------

-A *menu bar* appears at the top of the main window of applications with a :doc:`very complex command structure <complexcommand>`.
+A *menu bar* appears at the top of the main window of applications with a :doc:`very complex command structure </patterns/command/index>`.
 It provides access to all commands and most of the settings available in an application.
 It contains of a list of functions or options (respectively menu items), submenus or cascading menus that is a secondary menu displayed on demand from within